quocanh010/MP3LTSPC/README.md

 The whole dataset for this project contains in  https://drive.google.com/open?id=1-JmWPIzUmuzz9g-f-XLtgj808bcN0QhE <br />
 ### Software requirement: <br />
 FARO SCENCE LT: https://knowledge.faro.com/Software/FARO_SCENE/SCENE/Software_Download_Installation_and_Release_Notes_for_SCENE_LT <br />
-The software to extract .xyz and pano images <br />
+The input to our algorithm is .xyz and pano images.
+This software can convert the scanner data into those formats.
+An example workflow is provided below. <br />
 ### Test data (already extracted from Faro Scene lt Midway data) <br />
 Test data is on "Midway_contain_bulleyes_pics" with panorama images and "Midway_contain_xyz" <br />
 ### Full midway data: <br />